-The "Huisartsenpost" is for emergency cases only and more expensive than a regular visit to a GP / Family doctor during the weekly consulting hours.
+The "Huisartsenpost" is for emergency cases only and is more expensive than a regular visit to a GP / Family doctor during weekly consulting hours.
 Needless to say that your health insurance will only reimburse you if it was indeed an emergency.

 In the Dutch medical system, the GP is your gateway to any specialist.
 In most circumstances it is advisory, even when it seems urgent, to first phone your GP.
 Only in very severe cases should you can call the emergency service (see details below).

 He/she will refer you to a specialist and advise you to make an appointment.

 At major hospitals, this normally takes a few weeks.
 Sometimes it helps to try to make an appointment at another hospital.

 Dutch citizens who are insured against dental costs are supposed to be registered at a local dentist, and have a general check up twice a year.
 This is not compulsory for international students, but is recommended.
 If you should require dental care, call any dentist and you will be referred to the dentist on duty for that day.
 Normally, you will be helped swiftly, but do not be surprised if it takes a few days.